GCSE Business Studies: Key Terms and Definitions You Must Know

 Using Terms in Exam Answers

-Examiners award marks for accurate use of business terminology.
+Examiners award marks for accurate terminology.
 Don’t write “money coming in” when you mean “revenue”.
 Don’t say “the business broke even” when you mean “the business became insolvent”.

-In explanation questions, define the term first if it’s key to your answer: “Job production is the manufacture of individual, customised products.
+In explanation questions, define the term first if it’s central to your answer: “Job production is the manufacture of individual, customised products.
 This means…”

-In evaluation questions, using precise terminology makes your argument sound more authoritative and demonstrates your understanding.
+In evaluation questions, precise terminology makes your argument sound more authoritative.
+It shows you know what you’re talking about.

 Related Guides